 This assignment asks about YOUR perspectives on the topic of culture and mental health.
-There are three components of this assignment: (a) 1-2 double-spaced page(s) at the beginning of this course describing your initial thoughts on culture and mental health; (b) 1-2 double-spaced page(s) toward the end of this course describing your thoughts on culture and mental health; and (c) 1-2 double-spaced page(s) at the end of this course comparing your before and after perspectives, describing the differences and changes if there are any (or pointing out that there are no changes).
+There are three components of this assignment: (a) 1-2 double-spaced page(s) at the beginning of this course describing your initial thoughts on culture and mental health; (b) 1-2 double-spaced page(s) at the end of this course describing your knowledge and/or thoughts on culture and mental health, FOLLOWED BY 1-2 double-spaced page(s) comparing your before and after perspectives, describing the differences and changes if there are any (or pointing out that there are no changes).
 When describing any differences or changes (or not), you should apply course content in explaining your answer.
 Finally, you should also discuss how the knowledge you gained from the course may be applied in your daily life.
 I will walk through this assignment in class.
 A handout with more details is also available on Canvas.